A Program Logic for Abstract (Hyper)Properties: Related Work

 As outlined in \S~\ref{sec:intro}, recent years have witnessed a growing interest in program logics aimed at reasoning about a wide range of properties.
 This proliferation includes, among others, variants of correctness logics~\cite{VerschtK25,Cousot24}, several forms of incorrectness logic~\cite{VerschtK25,OHearn20,AscariBGL25,RDB:LRAPB,RaadBDO22,LeRVBDO22,abs-2502-14626,ABGR26}, and combinations of correctness and incorrectness reasoning~\cite{BGGR21,BruniGGR23,ZilbersteinSS24}.
 The landscape has further expanded to include logics for hyperproperties~\cite{GiacobazziM04,DM:HHL,CousotW25,ZhangZK024}, logics for properties ranging over abstract domains~\cite{BGGR21,BruniGGR23,GiacobazziM10,CCLB:AIFR}, logics for reasoning about program analyses~\cite{GiacobazziR25,popl26}, quantitative program logics~\cite{ZhangK22}, and unifying logical frameworks~\cite{zil-popl26,Zil:toplas,ZDS:OL,ZilbersteinKST25}.
 In this section, we focus on the contributions concerning hyperproperties and abstract interpretation that are most closely related to our approach.

 The concept of a program logic whose assertions are elements of an abstract interpretation domain was first explored by Cousot et al.~\cite{CCLB:AIFR}.
 They observed that the logical disjunction rule, the analogous of rule (join), is unsound for a generic abstract domain unless the domain is a disjunctive abstraction (i.e., one that models concrete joins with no loss of precision).
 Moreover, in their framework, best abstractions are not strictly required, and different abstractions can be employed for input and output domains, rendering the rule for logical conjunction (meet) potentially unsound as well.
+Also Ferrarini’s MSc thesis~\cite{FERRARINI} develops a generalised Hoare logic parametric in the abstract domain, using complete lattices as assertion languages, and highlights issues related to the rule (join).
+The logic in~\cite{FERRARINI} can be seen as an instance of our framework, obtained by taking as interpretation monoid the simple monoid over the abstract domain.
+Interestingly,~\cite{FERRARINI} derives a logic for hyperproperties, which however fails to be complete.
+In light of the present work, the incompletness can be traced back to the fact that the monoidal operator is forced to coincide with the join of the lattice.

 Cousot and Wang~\cite{CousotW25} study hyperproperties using Cousot's calculational design~\cite{Cousot24}.
-Starting from a set of rules valid for general hyperproperties (including pointwise rules for nondeterminism and a least fixed point construct), their framework supports abstractions by design, and allows them to derive sound and complete proof systems for $\forall\exists$, $\forall\forall$, and $\exists\forall$ hyperproperties.
+Starting from a set of rules valid for general hyperproperties (including pointwise rules for nondeterminism and a least fixed point construct), their framework supports abstractions by design, and yields sound and complete proof systems for $\forall\exists$, $\forall\forall$, and $\exists\forall$ hyperproperties.

 Outcome Logic by Zilberstein et al.~\cite{ZDS:OL} provides a logic for programs with qualitative and quantitative effects, finding a natural formulation for hyperproperties in~\cite{Zil:toplas}.